Flexible Differentiable Optimization via Model Transformations: Differentiating Convex Optimization Problems

 Regrouping the differential forms of parameters and solution variables results in the following system:

 where $D(\cdot)$ denotes the diagonal matrix formed from a given vector.
 The system above can be used to compute several quantities of interest.
-At a given point

-solving the system can let us derive the full Jacobian matrix.
-As pointed out in \cite{amos_differentiable_2019}, the highly sparse structure of the matrix on the right-hand side can be exploited to compute some partial derivatives first by selecting only some rows, which are then back-substituted.
-However, in most applications where derivative information is needed, we only need to perform Jacobian-vector products (JVP) or vector-transpose-Jacobian products (VJP), thus exposing the two principal modes of differentiation present in differentiable libraries or Automatic Differentiation (AD) tools: forward- and reverse-mode AD.
+For given values of the parameters $\theta = (c, Q, A, G, b, h)$ , a primal-dual solution $x, \lambda, \mu$ and sensitivities $dQ$, $dG$, $dh$, $dA$, and $db$, solving the system can let us derive sensitivities on $dx$, $d\lambda$ and $d\mu$.
+In other words, we obtain the directional derivatives of $dx$, $d\lambda$ and $d\mu$ with respect to the direction $dQ$, $dG$, $dh$, $dA$, and $db$.
+By setting the value of one to a single entry among $dQ$, $dG$, $dh$, $dA$, and $db$ and zero to all others, we can obtain a column of the Jacobian matrix.
+Repeating the process, we can obtain the full Jacobian matrix.
+However, in most applications where derivative information is needed, we only need to perform Jacobian-vector products (JVP) or vector-transpose-Jacobian products (VJP).
+JVP is equivalent to the above-mentioned directional derivatives (if the vector in question is the input sensitivity: $dQ$, $dG$, $dh$, $dA$, and $db$).
+VJP, on the other hand, is slightly more complicated, but there is a closed-form solution that requires a single linear system solution.
+We omit the formulas and refer the reader to \cite{amos_optnet_2019}.
+Thus, exposing the two principal modes of differentiation present in differentiable libraries or Automatic Differentiation (AD) tools: forward- and reverse-mode AD.